nattkins/jamdocs2/docs/experiences.md

 * Migrating 10s of TBs of documentation, and with it the supporting taxonomy and information site architecture
 * Creating an easy to use and up to date whole government department Org Chart - this was NOT just about the tech, this was mostly about getting stakeholders, ie everyone to play their part.
 * Building apps for expenses, tracking constituency engagement
-* Making multiple departments find their own way in the transition to new, and evolving ways of working.
+* Making multiple departments find their own way in the transition to new, and evolving ways of working - the challenge is to make the tempo of change from office 365 make sense for organizations that like to 'take their time'